NicolasGuilloux/blade-shadow-beta/README.md

 # Thanks

-Thanks to Alex^#1629 on Discord for being available everytime somebody needs to kill some bugs.
+Thanks to **Alex^#1629** on Discord for being available everytime somebody needs to kill some bugs.
+Thanks a lot for the wonderful AppImage !

-Thanks to raphco#0312 on Discord for being the guinea pig for Arch.
+Thanks to **raphco#0312** on Discord for being the guinea pig for Arch.

-Thanks to PofMagicfingers for the corrections on the Arch scripts.
+Thanks to **PofMagicfingers** for the corrections on the Arch scripts.

-Thanks to kabouik#7008 for helping me on Solus.
+Thanks to **kabouik#7008** for helping us on Solus and killing some Solus bugs.